facebook/react-native/docs/NativeModulesAndroid.md

 ---
 id: native-modules-android
-title: Native Modules (Android)
+title: Native Modules
 layout: docs
-category: Guides
+category: Guides (Android)
 permalink: docs/native-modules-android.html
-next: native-components-ios
+next: native-components-android
 ---

 Sometimes an app needs access to a platform API that React Native doesn't have a corresponding module for yet.
 Maybe you want to reuse some existing Java code without having to reimplement it in JavaScript, or write some high performance, multi-threaded code such as for image processing, a database, or any number of advanced extensions.